-Drugs have real potential for serious harm.
+Addictive drugs have real potential for serious harm.
 Drug abuse ruins lives, families, and can kill you or a loved one.
-Drugs of abuse, alone or in combination, it makes no difference if they are illicit drugs or legal prescriptions, they can and will kill you.
+Addictive drugs, alone or in combination, it makes no difference if they are illicit drugs or legal prescriptions, they can and will kill you.
 The death toll from drug addiction grows each year.

 Think Twice, You Only Die Once

-These drugs also have common street names such as ac/dc, blue, 40, 80, coties, demmies, dillies, hillbilly heroin, oc, oxycotton, oxcy, percs, or vics.
+These drugs also have common street names such as: ac/dc, blue, 40, 80, coties, demmies, dillies, hillbilly heroin, oc, oxycotton, oxy, percs, or vics.
 Whatever they are called, they all are killers when abused.
 If you know someone who abuses these substances or any illegal drug, know the signs and symptoms of an overdose, which can precede death.

 - Slow breathing (less than 10 breaths in a minute)